k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: genociding all lich types and alhoons before destroying Vecna
 - Fix: some Hammer of the Gods tweaks and fixes
 - Some format cleanup in artifact.c
+- Fix: monsters stuck in a loop switching between melee and ranged weapon